ingo/ingo.github.io/_recipes/german_boneless_pork_shoulder_roast_schweinebraten.md

 ---
-title: German Boneless Pork Shoulder Roast (Schweinebraten)
-original_title: Schweinebraten
+author: CraftBeering
 category: Entrees
 description: Boneless pork shoulder roast as they do it in Bavaria.
 Known as Schweinebraten this traditional dish couldn't be easier to make or taste more fulfilling.
+Plus
-Plus - how to make pork gravy.
+  - how to make pork gravy.
-image: Boneless_Pork_Shoulder_Roast_Schweinebraten_Recipe_Card_Image_SQ.jpg
+image: german_boneless_pork_shoulder_roast_schweinebraten.jpg
+original_title: Schweinebraten
 size: 6 servings
+source: https://www.craftbeering.com/boneless-pork-shoulder-roast-schweinebraten/
 time: 2 hours 15 minutes
-author: CraftBeering
-source: https://www.craftbeering.com/boneless-pork-shoulder-roast-schweinebraten/
+title: German Boneless Pork Shoulder Roast (Schweinebraten)
 ---
 ### Ingredients

 * `4 lbs` boneless pork shoulder (if you find it with the skin on you will have great crackling capping the roast)